mautic/user-documentation/docs/configuration/settings.rst

       :width: 600
       :alt: Screenshot showing the Multiple Companies feature enabled

-This setting, when enabled, allow a Contact to link with more than one Company.
+This setting, when enabled, allows a Contact to link with more than one Company.
 It's beneficial for businesses that interact with clients across multiple Companies.
 When you turn this off, a Contact can only link to one Company.
 This is ideal for businesses with simpler structures where each Contact only needs a single Company association.